-The boy turned a corner with his load and started down a strangely empty street, though he didn't mind that; he didn't want people coming up and asking questions, and it gave him time to think about what would come next.
+He turned a corner with his load and started down a strangely empty street, though he didn't mind; he didn't want people coming up and asking questions, and it gave him time to think about what came next.
 Listening to Cody and the others talk Yolei down and away from Jachomon may have made her feel better, but it made him feel even worse for being so rough on her; he knew she meant all that nasty stuff she spewed at him.
 Taking her home wasn't going to be enough.
 He had to say something, too… but what?
 The sounds of his footsteps seemed to ask that question each time.
 What?
 What could he say?

-Finally he arrived at Yolei's apartment.
-Davis was puffing pretty hard, so Poromon flapped ahead and quickly rapped on the door with his beak.
+Finally he arrived at her apartment.
+He was puffing pretty hard, so Poromon flapped ahead and quickly rapped on the door with his beak.
 It opened to a very surprised Momoe.
 "What the…?!" she gasped.
 "Miyako?!
 How did…"

 "C'mon, outta the way!"
 Davis barked as he started in.
 "Where's her folks?"

-"I… they're not home," she replied, then quickly raced to the living room.
+"I… they're not home," she said, then quickly raced to the living room.
 "Mantarou!
 Chizuru!"

 Yolei's two other siblings appeared, equally shocked.
 "She… she was in her room!"
 Chizuru spluttered.
 "When did she… How?!"

-"Never mind," Mantarou muttered, gesturing Davis towards the open door to Yolei's room.
+"Never mind," Mantarou said, gesturing Davis towards the open door to Yolei's room.
 "Bring her in here."

 "You didn't even notice she was gone?!"
 Poromon squawked.
 "Sheesh!"